SimonMeersschaut/metapy/README.md

                   "on_click": the function to run when the button is click.
 The value that the function returns, will be used as the value of the entry.
 (Tip: use lambda to define your functions)
             }
       }

-      'text':the text to be displayed on the button

 ## Snapshot